Gift Certificate Information and FAQ's

 1. Did this plane really serve as Air Force One?

 YES.
 The Eisenhower Administration needed a plane to move the President on short trips.
 The helicopter was deemed not yet safe enough.
-So the Air Force held a competition and selected the Aero Commander 560A.
+The Air Force held a competition and selected the Aero Commander 560A.
 They renamed it the L-26B and began using it for the President, Vice President, Cabinet, First Family and Secret Service.
 This aircraft was one of six that was assigned exclusively to the White House.
 Read about the full history of the plane here.

 2. Who can ride on this plane?